Australia's Telstra to offload majority stake in struggling Sensis

 The sale does not include the voice services business, but it does include economic benefits to Telstra from services it will continue to provide to Sensis, Telstra said.

-In December, Telstra agreed to sell its Hong Kong mobile phone business for $2.4 billion to HKT (6823.HK), a company controlled by billionaire Richard Li.
+In December, Telstra agreed to sell its Hong Kong mobile phone business for $2.4 billion to HKT, a company controlled by billionaire Richard Li.

 (Reporting by Maggie Lu Yueyang; Editing by Stephen Coates)